 On 1 July 2020, the Oversight Committee on Accounting Professions approved the option for non-publicly accountable entities to measure and recognize their property, plant, and equipment, as well as investment property, at fair value.
 In addition, TFAC has already published an example of how to recognize the revaluation surplus and compute the depreciation in the financial statements on its website.

-For more information (in Thai) regarding the guidelines, TFAC announcement one and dated 7 July 2020.
+For more information (in Thai) regarding the guidelines: TFAC announcement dated 29 July 2020.